asagrekin/GamesInOne/README.md

 ### Adding Back-End and Database Tests
 The tests are located in `src/backend/backend_testing.cc`.\
 Read the Google Test documentation for more detail on implementing tests here: https://google.github.io/googletest/

+### Running Front-End Tests
+The best way to test the front end is using the Visual Studio IDE. \
+Opening the solution file (`/src/front-end/front-end-interface/GamesInOne.sln`) in Visual Studio, you will see that the FrontEndTest project is listed in the Solution Explorer.\
+After building the solution, right click the FrontEndTest project and click `Run Tests`.

+### Adding Front-End Tests
+The tests are located in `src/front-end/front-end-test/FrontEndUnitTest.cs`.\
+In the case where you want to refer to specific private components within a User Control, to test their state, you can use Reflection.\
+For example getting the GameNameTextBox from the AddGameScreen:\
+`AddGameScreen addGameScreen = new AddGameScreen(main);`\
+`TextBox gameNameTextBox = addGameScreen.GetType().GetField("GameNameTextBox", BindingFlags.Instance | BindingFlags.NonPublic).GetValue(addGameScreen) as TextBox;`

 ### Creating a New Release
 In order to create a new release, simply push **new** a tag to the main repository (tag must start with v, eg: v1.0.1).
 This should automatically create a new release, with a `GamesInOne.zip` included.
 This `GamesInOne.zip` will included a runnable executable of the app, once downloaded and extracted.